 Very soon after our marriage, I was back on the road, hauling mainly food and building materials between the Cape and Johannesburg.
 Even when Julie was pregnant with our two children, Tristan and Lauren, I did not stay home very long, always being driven by a strange mix of a somewhat misplaced quest for adventure and a drive to care for my young family.
 When I was home we were happy together but being away from home had its toll on our relationship.

 Everything went according to plan.
 Just before we reached the Transvaal side of the river, one of the ferry anchors came loose.
-It tilted slightly to one side which dipping into the rushing current.
+It tilted slightly to one side and dipped into the rushing current.
 As the ferry got pushed down, my wagons started rolling forward.

 Desperately I tried stopping the wagon in the front but it was too heavy.
-It had Mr. Reeves chickens, salt, maize and building materials.
+On it was Mr. Reeves chickens, salt, maize and building materials.
 I had little chance.

 On the Transvaal side of the river, a Boer from the Potchefstroom district was waiting to cross himself.
 His name, Oscar Klynveld.
 He was sitting on the bank, on his horse, when the anchor rope came loose.
 With no hesitation, he spurred his horse on and raced towards the ferry while yelling to others on the bank to come and help.

 His horse plunged into the water, swimming to keep head above the water.
 Oscar jumped into the water and swam the last few meters next to his horse.
 He pushed himself up onto the ferry.
-His trusted steed turned to make it back to the land.
-Oscar scrambled onto the ferry and hastened to the wagon.
-He grabbed hold of the one front wheel, shouldering back against the forward motion of the wagon.
+His trusted steed turned to make it back to the land as soon as he jumped off his horse and started swimming.
+Oscar scrambled onto the ferry and grabbed hold of the one front wheel, shouldering back against the forward motion of the wagon.
 Together we held it.
 Tentatively.

-Oscar continued to screem at others to swim faster to get to us.
-Within the blink of an eye, there were five Boers on the ferry and we held the wagons back till the it was steadied.
-I saw Hans Viljoen running down to the landing sight of the ferry, cursing and swearing at his workers who, by this time, re-fasten the anchor that came loose.
+He continued to scream at others to swim faster to get to us.
+Within the blink of an eye, there were five Boers on the ferry and we held the wagons back till they were steadied.
+I saw Hans Viljoen running down to the landing site of the ferry, cursing and swearing at his workers who, by this time, re-fasten the anchor that came loose.

-The ferry, my wagons and seven, very wet and cold, Boers made it safely to the Transvaal across the Vaal River.
+The ferry, my wagons and seven, very wet and cold, Boers made it safely to the Transvaal side of the Vaal River.
 That was how a friendship started that would last a lifetime.

 On my account, I did not know much about farming, but I did know a great deal about Dawie, Uncle Jacobus and Combrinck & Co. who bought and slaughtered many pigs.
 They even farmed for themselves.
 They supplied the public in Cape Town, the passing ships at the Cape of Good Hope and had contracts with the Cape government to supply the navy and the army.
 (3)

 We wondered about selling pigs.
-We even cure our own bacon!
-I knew that Combrinck & Co cured their own bacon, but the best bacon, the kind which my dad liked, was produced by the Harris family in Calene, in Wiltshire, Engalnd.
+We could even cure our own bacon!
+I knew that Combrinck & Co cured their own, but the best bacon, the kind which my dad liked, was produced by the Harris family in Calene, in Wiltshire, England.